ibm-js/deliteful/docs/Toaster.md

 ## Security

 This widget as no specific security concern.
-Refers to delite/Widget and delite/StoreMap documentation for general security advices on this base class.
+Refers to [`delite/Widget`](/delite/docs/master/Widget.md) for general security advices on this base class.

 ## Browser Support